 - Slip Stitch Ribbing

 The remaining ribbings are worked in rows, and then turned on their sides to be used as ribbing fabric.
 Shannon demonstrates Reversible Horizontal Half Double Crochet Post Stitch Ribbing, Reversible Horizontal Double Crochet Post Stitch Ribbing, and Reversible Horizontal Single Crochet Through the Back Loop Ribbing.
-After exploring those stitch patterns, they move onto the unicorn of crochet ribbing – the slip stitch ribbing.
+After exploring those stitch patterns, Shannon moves on to the unicorn of crochet ribbing – the slip stitch ribbing.
 This ribbing, when complete, looks very similar to a knitted ribbing.
 Shannon notes that this fabric is very dense, which makes it snap back into shape.
-They like to use this particular ribbing for projects like wrist warmers, or anything that needs to stretch a great deal to have a nice snug fit.
+Shannon likes to use this particular ribbing for projects like wrist warmers, or anything that needs to stretch a great deal to have a nice snug fit.